-The issues discussed in this survey are closely related to the large literature on women's labor supply.2 The theme of career-family compatibility is a major focus in the recent work of Claudia Goldin (Goldin, 2020, 2021).
-Goldin describes how a career and motherhood were initially an either-or-decision for American women.
+The issues discussed in this survey are closely related to the large literature on women's labor supply.2 The theme of career-family compatibility is a major focus in the recent work of Claudia Goldin (Goldin 2020; Goldin 2021).
+Goldin describes how a career and mother-hood were initially an either-or-decision for American women.
 For subsequent cohorts, this became a sequential choice, with careers either preceding or following a phase of raising children.
 The most recent cohorts of American women aspire to have a family and a career at the same time, making challenges such as obtaining childcare support and bargaining with fathers over their child-rearing contributions particularly salient.
 It is precisely this new reality that is the focus of our chapter.

 The career-family conflict is also central to the recent empirical literature on motherhood penalties, or the reduction in earnings that mothers experience relative to fathers after giving birth to a child.
-These studies document motherhood penalties (sometimes also referred to as child penalties or the career costs of children) in different settings and countries (Miller, 2011; Angelov et al., 2016; Adda et al., 2017; Lundborg et al., 2017; Kleven et al., 2019; Gallen et al., 2022).3 The fact that motherhood penalties differ widely across countries suggests that they depend on country-specific factors such as family policy, the gendered division of childcare duties, social norms, and labor market institutions-the very factors we argue are crucial to understanding today's new fertility facts.4
+These studies document motherhood penalties (sometimes also referred to as child penalties or the career costs of children) in different settings and countries (Miller 2011; Angelov, Johansson, and Lindahl 2016; Adda, Dustmann, and Stevens 2017; Lundborg, Plug, and Würtz Rasmussen 2017; Kleven et al. 2019; Gallen et al. 2022).3 The fact that motherhood penalties differ widely across countries suggests that they depend on country-specific factors such as family policy, the gendered division of childcare duties, social norms, and labor market institutions-the very factors we argue are crucial to understanding today's new fertility facts.4

 In our survey of the economics of fertility, we primarily focus on the new developments of the past two decades.
-Hotz et al. (1997) offer a survey of first-generation economic models of fertility in a previous volume of this same series.5 The historical negative relationship between income and fertility is addressed in greater detail in Jones et al. (2010), who discuss which theories can or cannot generate a negative cross-sectional relationship between income and fertility.
-Doepke and Tertilt (2016) examine the implications of family decisions such as fertility for macroeconomic outcomes, while Greenwood et al. (2023), in a separate chapter in this handbook, tie the changing role of the family in the United States over the past century to technological progress.
-Economic research on fertility also builds on and intersects with related work in sociology and demography.
-Throughout, we highlight a number of the key references; see Balbo et al. (2013) for a recent comprehensive survey of fertility research in these fields.
+Hotz, Klerman, and Willis (1997) offer a survey of first-generation economic models of fertility in a previous volume of this same series.5 The historical negative relationship between income and fertility is addressed in greater detail in Jones, Schoonbroodt, and Tertilt (2010), who discuss which theories can or cannot generate a negative cross-sectional relationship between income and fertility.
+Doepke and Tertilt (2016) examine the implications of family decisions such as fertility for macroeconomic outcomes, while Greenwood, Guner, and Marto (2021), in a separate chapter in this handbook, tie